ibm-cloud-docs/vpc/file_storage_vpc_create.md

 ### Creating a file share and mount target together with the API
 {: #fs-create-share-target-api}

-The following example request creates a file share that has VPC-wide access mode and a mount target that can be used by every virtual server instance in the specified VPC.
+The following example request creates a file share that has the VPC-wide access mode and a mount target that can be used by every virtual server instance in the specified VPC.
 It also adds [user tags](/docs/vpc?topic=vpc-file-storage-managing&interface=api#fs-add-user-tags) to the share.

 Access to the mount target is VPC wide; all instances in the VPC have access to this file share.
 You can also restrict access to a specific virtual server instance in the VPC by specifying a virtual network interface in the mount target definition.